 For help with this, more tips, and attentive support, please don’t hesitate to reach out to us at Love Heal Grow.

-Hi, I’m Lindsay Glass, therapist for individuals and couples at Love Heal Grow Counseling.
+Hi, I’m Ashley Barnes, therapist for individuals and couples at Love Heal Grow Counseling.

 I help individuals and couples who seek to improve and enhance their relationships, those who wish to heal from painful experiences and navigate big life changes, and those who aspire to improve their mental well being.